manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Implement_WIP.md

 	- Windows Information Protection mode: **Block**

-	- Corporate identity: verify that it displays **M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) and then select **OK.**
+	- Corporate identity: verify that it displays **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **OK.**

 9. Select **Next**.